karolsw3/Sudoku/api/doc/user.md

 The returned bundle shall *not* distinguish between any two cases of incorrect verification.

 ### Server-side entry creation
-If a user with the specified username doesn't exist in the database, the server lower-cases the key-derived password, then derives it *again* with parameters as guessed via `util::SCRYPT_IDEAL_PARAMS`.
+If a user with the specified username or e-mail doesn't exist in the database, the server lower-cases the key-derived password, then derives it *again* with parameters as guessed via `util::SCRYPT_IDEAL_PARAMS`.
-Finally, the server stores that username, doubly-derived password in the [`rscrypt format`](https://docs.rs/rust-crypto/0.2.36/crypto/scrypt/fn.scrypt_simple.html#format), and, if the user is logged in as an administrator, `true` in the `is_admin` column, in the `users` table.
+Finally, the server stores that username, e-mail, and doubly-derived password in the [`rscrypt format`](https://docs.rs/rust-crypto/0.2.36/crypto/scrypt/fn.scrypt_simple.html#format) in the `users` table.

 The returned status shall be `201 Created` on correct creation,
-                             `409 Conflict` if a user with that name already exists, and an otherwise implementation-defined relevant status on other errors.
+                             `409 Conflict` if a user with that name/e-mail already exists, and an otherwise implementation-defined relevant status on other errors.

 The returned value shall be [Sanitised User data](#sanitised-user-data) on correct creation,
-                         an appropriately filled out [Generic Error](errors.md#generic-error) if a user with that name already exists, and an otherwise implementation-defined relevant [Error](errors.md) on other errors.
+                         an appropriately filled out [Generic Error](errors.md#generic-error) if a user with that name/e-mail already exists, and an otherwise implementation-defined relevant [Error](errors.md) on other errors.

 ## SQL table def